Skip to main content

 "Even learning I am having a baby didn’t keep him home.
 And he is fully aware of what happened before."

 For me, the most memorable part of Crosswinds is Nettie’s decision to take control of the silk mill.
 In the midst of war and personal devastation, she rises to the occasion and makes changes that improve the lives of the employees.
-It’s a small victory in the grand scheme of things, but it is precisely these small victories that give the novel its emotional weight.
+It is a small victory in the grand scheme of things, but it is precisely these small victories that give the novel its emotional weight.
 In a time when Nettie feels powerless in so many areas of her life, this is something she can control.

 As readers, we see Nettie’s determination.
 It also serves as a beautiful counterpoint to Derrick’s struggles, who, on the other side of the world, must confront his own failings.
 Will he prevail?
 It’s a question that lingers throughout the book, driving both the reader and the narrative forward.

-How Does the book Handle War?
+How does the book handle war?

 Rhode presents war not in graphic detail, but in its impact on the home front.
 The absence of men, the fear of telegrams announcing deaths, and the shifting societal roles make war ever-present, even for characters not on the battlefield.
 While we see glimpses of Derrick’s experience, the story predominantly remains with Nettie.
 This perspective allows Rhode to explore how women’s roles changed during this time—taking over businesses, supporting each other, and facing their own battles of emotional survival.